 You can deal with teenager anger when you know the factors that contribute to teenager anger.
 Or why they get angry.

 Scientifically speaking, teenagers thirteen years old and up were in the stage called the puberty stage.

 In this stage teenagers are experiencing some changes in their body like changes in voices, Adams apple starting to show and many more in boys and girls start to develop breast.

-They are also experiencing some changes in their hormones or hormonal imbalance which is one of the reasons of their change in behavior.
+They are also experiencing some changes in their hormones or hormonal imbalance which is one of the reasons of their change in behaviour.

-Another thing that causes the anger of a teenager is the concept of freedom.
-During this time, your son or daughter are trying his/her best to showcase what they are capable of.
+Need for independence is part of growing up.
+The concept of freedom.
+During this time, your son or daughter is trying his/her best to showcase what they are capable of.